 “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.”

 Even in our indecision, God knows our needs and is ready to help.
-Once you are learning to communicate daily with God you’re ready for the twelve and final step of your journey: When you have complete Step 11 go to Step 12.
+Once you are learning to communicate daily with God you’re ready for the twelve and final step of your journey: When you have complete Addiction Step Eleven go to Step 12.